 Depending on the nature of the emergency, you may not have access to running water from your local provider.
 The simplest way of providing water for your plants is to use a rain collection barrel.
 Large barrels suitable for rain collection are available online as well as in some home improvement stores.

 You can carry your water to the garden with smaller buckets or install a spigot and hose to your barrel before use.
-Be sure to use a screen or mesh on top of the rain barrel to keep out debris.
+Be sure to use a screen or mesh on top of the rain barrel to keep out debris and minimize insect larvae.
 Additionally, you can treat this water with purifiers and drink or cook with it.

 7. Protect your survival garden from animals and humans